 For the first time in a decade, experts from the American College of Cardiology and the American Heart Association announced new prevention and medication guidelines aimed at reducing heart attack and stroke risk related to arterial disease.
-The announcement made a big splash in the news media in recent days.
+The announcement made a big splash in the news media.
 The lifestyle guidelines contain the usual dietary recommendations: more vegetables, fruits, whole grains, low-fat dairy products, poultry, fish, legumes, and nuts; less sugar and red meat.
 No surprise there.
 They also recommend physical activity: 40 minutes of moderate-to-vigorous activity, 3 to 4 days a week.
 No surprise there either.
 And, while the new treatment guidelines for doctors de-emphasize cholesterol numbers – a good thing in my book – they still heavily promote the use of cholesterol-lowering drugs, known as statins – not such a good thing, in my opinion.

 The new guidelines call for more people to be taking statins to avoid heart disease and stroke.
 Whereas before, cholesterol numbers based on blood tests were the sole criteria for many doctors prescribing (over-prescribing is a better term) statins, the emphasis now is supposedly going to be less on those numbers than on an overall evaluation of risk factors, that includes smoking, weight, blood pressure, exercise level, diet, blood sugar, as well as the cholesterol numbers.
 If the doctor’s assessment, based on new evaluation methods, concludes that statins would provide benefit, than he or she will discuss a statin prescription with the patient.
 The prevention guideline emphasis still revolves on statins and the pharmacological approach, which for me is highly problematic and risky, as I described in great detail in my latest book The Great Cholesterol Myth.